Jebekki/Jebekki/README.md

 At least you can take a small bit of comfort in knowing that Somewhere out there in this crazy old mixed-up universe of ours There's still a little place called

-[Outro]
-Albuquerque
-Albuquerque
-Albuquerque, Albuquerque
-Albuquerque, Albuquerque
-Albuquerque, Albuquerque
-Albuquerque, Albuquerque
+Albequerque

-I said, "A" (A)
+I said, "A"
-"L" (L)
+"L"
-"B" (B)
+"B"
-"U" (U)
+"U"
-"...Querque!"
-(Querque!)

-Albuquerque, Albuquerque, Albuquerque, Albuquerque Albuquerque, Albuquerque, Albuquerque, Albuquerque Albuquerque, Albuquerque, Albuquerque, Albuquerque Albuquerque, Albuquerque, Albuquerque, Albuquerque

-Albuquerque
+"Querque!"
+ALBUQUERQUE
 <!---
 Jebekki/Jebekki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.